salazarjhan95/Anolis_Andes_2024/README.md

   phyloModel.R

 ## Figures
-To do Figure 1, Figure S4, and the map in Figure S1 we used these two scripts:
+To do Figure 1, Figure S4, and the map in Figure S1 we used these scripts:

   Figure1_Boxplot.R